| AFFORDABLE CAD/CAM SERIESGantry Mills…

 the suggested activities engaging to students?
 It might be a good idea to

+recruit some student evaluators for this part.
 2. Is the machine easy-to-use?
 Does it have

 a "Machine Hard Home"?
 Does it require additional interface